Festival City is hopping this summer! OnMilwaukee's Festival Guide is brought to you by Potawatomi Hotel & Casino. Escape the heat and step inside!

 Milwaukee Comedy Festival

 Show of hands: Who's in need of a good laugh these days?
 Alright, let's tally this up, looks like ... yep, literally everybody.
-Luckily, the Milwaukee Comedy Festival is coming back around for its annual tight five, with performers ranging in experience and style – from stand-up to sketch to improv and beyond – but all certain to hit your funny bone.
+Luckily, the Milwaukee Comedy Festival is coming back around for its annual week-long run of tight fives, with performers ranging in experience and style – from stand-up to sketch to improv and beyond – but all certain to hit your funny bone.
+This year's headliners include Kyle Kinane, Todd Barry and Kelly Ryan.